pblux/n8n-workflows-library/README.md

 ### 🌍 detect-language-agent

 Detects the user's language for downstream use.
-Includes a system message (`system-message.md`) to define how to handle ambiguous input.

 ![Detect language agent](subworkflows/screenshots/detect-language-agent.png)